 - DRESS IN LAYERS: Dramatic temperature changes can take place throughout the day.

 - TELL A FRIEND: If you go into the back country, let someone know where you're going and approximately when you'll return.
-Also, let them know when you're back home.
+Also, let them know once you're back home.

 - GEAR UP: Buy or rent outdoor gear.
 If you plan to visit remote areas, get the gear you'll need.
 It's easily available in most towns.